retrodans/adulting/docs/Garden/Scheduling/2024/2-2024-calendar.md

 - [ ] Maintenance
   - [ ] manure on all raised beds (1/2 bag per raised bed)
   - [ ] Repair the raised bed (plan, shop, do)
+  - [ ] Summer prune fruit trees (cut new shoots over 20cm (8in) long and growing from previously pruned side-shoots or spurs.
+Cut these new shoots back to one leaf beyond the basal cluster.
+Also feed with "blood, fish and bonemeal" mix
 - [ ] Complete calendar
 - [x] Maintenance
   - [x] Mow lawn
   - [x] install greenhouse
+  - [ ]
 - [ ] Sow (greenhouse)
   - [ ] French Beans
 - [ ] Sow (direct)